Skip to main content

 Scottish Grand National 2026

-The Scottish Grand National is one of the most demanding staying handicaps of the jumps season and it usually rewards a very specific type of horse.
+The Scottish Grand National is one of the toughest staying handicaps of the jumps season and it usually rewards a very specific type of horse.

 At Turf Talk, every runner has been assessed against proven historical race trends before being ranked using our Turf Talk ratings model.
 The trends identify the right type of horse, the ratings rank the strongest profiles, and the final filter helps isolate the runners most likely to cope with a searching test around Ayr.

-This final update includes confirmed runners, jockey bookings, current trainer and jockey form, plus the latest going update of soft, which places even more emphasis on stamina, toughness and jumping reliability.
+This final update includes confirmed runners, jockey bookings, fresh trainer and jockey form, plus the latest going update of soft, which places even more emphasis on stamina, toughness and jumping reliability.

 Key Scottish Grand National Trends